maddurkc/linux_shell_learn/notes/intermediate.md

 * Other similar kill commands

-    killall - kill all the process and its related child processes. pkill - kill by the process name.
+    killall - kill all the process and its related child processes.<br/>
+    pkill - kill by the process name.

 ## useradd